pip-services/pip-services-docs/content/en/node/mqtt/connect/mqtt_subscription.md

 linkTitle: "MqttSubscription"
 gitUrl: "https://github.com/pip-services3-nodex/pip-services3-mqtt-nodex"
 description: >
-    Defines the fields for a subscription.
+    Defines the fields for an MQTT subscription.

 ---

 ### Description

-The MqttSubscription class defines the main fields for a subscription.
+The MqttSubscription class defines the main fields for an MQTT subscription.

 ### Fields